-"The spirit of Sea2See is to create a global consciousness in regards to the issue of sea contamination through a stylish product that anyone can wear with pride," the company's site reads.
+"The spirit of Sea2See is to create a global consciousness in regards to the issue of sea contamination through a stylish product that anyone can wear with pride," the brand's site reads.
 "We are proving that waste can be transformed into a fashionable quality product."
 So how does the process from collection to product work?
-One ton of plastic waste is collected every other day and taken to the plant, where it's manually separated.
+One tonne of plastic waste is collected every other day and taken to the plant, where it's manually separated.
 Next, the selected waste is recycled into reusable raw material that is used to produce the glasses.
 All the recycled material is quality tested in the lab, before frames are handmade in Italy.

 So what does Sea2See's offering actually look like?
 From classic square-framed sunnies to aviator-style opticals, the brand's range is as contemporary and cool as our favourite eyewear stores'.
 Our top pick?
 The So-Fly Havana Shine.
 Currently only available in Spain, Italy, the Netherlands and Belgium, let's hope Sea2See expands globally, and that other brands take heed and adapt their own methods to benefit our planet.